Saturday, December 26, 2020

 Marriage and Divorce in The Gambia

-Have you ever asked yourself why divorce is rampant in the Gambia?
-It's because of the lack of sexual intimacy and many more things we'll discuss here.
+Have you ever asked yourself why divorce is so rampant in The Gambia?
+It's because of lack of sexual intimacy and many more things we'll discuss here.

 Sadly, newlywed couples are separating every month in the Gambia with a velocity that is unstoppable but not unquestionable.
 Why marriage in the first place?
 Because it is a social necessity—because through marriage, families are established—and the family is the fundamental unit of our society.
 Furthermore, marriage is the only legitimate or 'halal' way to indulge in intimacy between a man and a woman.
 The Gambia, the Smiling Coast of Africa, which smiles because of its women, is a place where women have fewer financial means, lower living standards, and less equality with men.